mabauer/tinyscript/README.md

 - Elements can be appended to arrays using the operator `+`: : `var arr = [„hallo"]; arr = arr + „welt“; -> arr = [„hallo“, „welt“];`
 - There are two types of `for`-loops: a numeric `for`-loop (inspired by *Lua*) and one to iterate over arrays.
 - There is no support for *regular expressions*.
 - *tinyscript* supports *arrow* functions.
-This will be part of Javascript starting with Ecmascript 6 :-)
+These are part of Javascript starting with Ecmascript 6 :-)

 Apart form that, *tinyscript* behaves like Javascript in *strict mode*, i.e. all variables have to be declared before they can be used.